 Published By Nikeya Williams at September 10th, 2017

-It’s imperative that as a business owner that you keep a close eye on all the content that shows up your business report.
-The reason for monitoring your business credit report is that your business credit report directly impacts the financial and funding ability of your company.
-It doesn’t only affect a small portion of your business, but it will affect the financing costs, credit terms, interest rates, insurance premiums, credit limits, and so much more in your business.
+It is vital that as a business owner that you keep a close eye on all of the content that shows up your business report.
+The reason for monitoring your business credit report is that your business credit report matters!
+It directly impacts the financial and funding ability of your company.
+It does more than affect a small part of your business.
+But it will affect the financing costs, credit terms, interest rates, insurance premiums, and credit limits.
+Plus, it will affect so much more in your business.

-Keeping up-to-date and monitoring your business credit report makes it easier to see all the factors that are affecting your report and scores.
-Every day, information on your business credit scores changes.
-There are constant changes to transactions, outstanding balances, and whether you pay invoices on time.
-With all these changes, you want to be able to know what’s currently on your business credit report.
+Keeping up to date and monitoring your business credit report is helpful.
+It makes it easier to see all of the factors that are affecting your report and scores.
+Every day, information on your business credit scores will change.
+There are constant changes to transactions and outstanding balances.
+And it shows if you pay invoices on time.
+With all these changes, you want to be able to know what is currently on your business credit report.

 The three major credit bureaus that you want to use to monitor your business credit is Dun & Bradstreet, Experian Business and Equifax Small Business.